-Principles of Accounting-The financial statements have been prepared in accordance with generally accepted accounting principles (GAAP), as established by the Financial Accounting Standards Board (FASB), to ensure consistent reporting of financial condition and results of operations.
-The Fund each meet the definition of an investment company and therefore follow the investment company guidance in FASB Accounting Standards Codification (ASC) 946.
+Principles of Accounting-The financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America(U.S. GAAP), as established by the Financial Accounting Standards Board (FASB), to ensure consistent reporting of financial condition and results of operations.
+The Fund meets the definition of an investment company and therefore follow the investment company guidance in FASB Accounting Standards Codification Topic 946, Financial Services - Investment Companies.